jonpacker/neo4j-supervisor/README.md

 * **neo.port([port], cb)** - if `port` is specified, set the port of the server to `port`. otherwise, get the port of the server.
 * **neo.pid(cb)** - find the pid of the server or null
+* **neo.endpoint(cb)** - get the endpoint configuration of the server. calls back with an object containing `server`—the location of the server with protocol and port, and `endpoint`—the path of the api endpoint on top of `server`. this conveniently fits straight into [seraph](http://www.github.com/brikteknologier/seraph).